PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 </div>

 > ### Why autocapture?
-> Heap and PostHog are both built around event autocapture.
+> Heap and PostHog are both autocapture events.
 This means you can just deploy a snippet and events (e.g. user clicked button, user viewed paged, etc.) are captured automatically, regardless of whether an event has been manually defined.
-This allows teams to ship new features faster as you don't need update your event tracking every time you ship a change.
+This allows teams to ship new features faster as you don't need to update your event tracking every time you ship a change.
 >
 > Alternative tools, like Amplitude and Mixpanel, force you to manually instrument every event you want to track.
 This means you can only create queries based on events you've chosen to track in advance.
 Every time you think of something new to track, you need to instrument an event and then wait for the data.
 >